linuxboat/Linux-Device-Drivers/README.md

 # Linux-Device-Drivers
-Practise on linux-device-drivers and problems
+Practice on linux-device-drivers and problems